Scientists have identified a gene that makes it hard to touch one’s toes and easy to run fast.

 That code is no longer invisible.
 Human beings now possess the capacity to link physical traits back to their underlying genetic substrates.
 This allows scientists to identify the genetic underpinnings of athletic talent, and they’ve gotten a good start on the project.

-Most recently, researchers at the University of Cape Town, South Africa studied the association between the COL5A1 gene, flexibility, and performance in participants in the 56K Two Oceans ultramarathon.
-Previous work had shown that the COL5A1 gene was associated with running economy—specifically, that those who had the gene tended to be more economical than those who did not.
+In 2011, researchers at the University of Cape Town, South Africa studied the association between the COL5A1 gene, flexibility, and performance in participants in the 56K Two Oceans ultramarathon.
+Previous work had shown that the COL5A1 gene was associated with running economy — specifically, those who had the gene tended to be more economical than those who did not.
 Separate work had shown that people possessing the COL5A1 gene were less flexible, as measured by a sit-and-reach test.
-The authors of this new study sought to determine whether they could link these two traits—in other words, whether the COL5A1 gene makes people better runners because it makes them inflexible.
+The authors of this study sought to determine whether they could link these two traits — in other words, whether the COL5A1 gene makes people better runners because it makes them inflexible.

 Seventy-two runners agreed to participate in the event.
 Before the race, each submitted to genetic testing to determine whether the COL5A1 gene was present.
 In addition, flexibility was measured with a sit-and-reach test.
 After the event, race times were collected and correlated with the other data.